Trade Forex Trading

 Some of the general forex stop loss setting guidelines used are:

-4. Trade Position Size - if position size opened is too big then even the smallest decimal point move will be fairly large in risk % terms.
-This means that you have to set a tight stop loss for your trade which might be taken out more easily.
+4. Trade Position Size - if position size opened is too large then even the smallest decimal point move will be fairly large/big in risk % terms.
+This means that you have to set a tight stop loss for your trade which might & may be taken out more easily.
 In most cases it's better to adjust to a smaller trade position size so as to give your trade more space for fluctuation, by setting a practical stop loss level for this stop loss order while at the same time decreasing the risk for the trade position.

 How to Calculate Stop Loss in Forex Trading - Where to Set StopLoss Order in Forex